QuantEcon/lecture-python.myst/lectures/rational_expectations.md

 As we'll see, this planning problem can be solved by LQ control ({doc}`linear regulator <lqcontrol>`).

-The optimal quantities from the planning problem are rational expectations equilibrium quantities.
+Optimal quantities from the planning problem are rational expectations equilibrium quantities.

 The rational expectations equilibrium price can be obtained as a shadow price in the planning problem.